jealka/jealka.github.io/creative/README.md

 ```

 ### Discovering the Web Service
 The website served via port `80` is an almost unaltered web template, just referencing a few images and the `/components.html` resource.
 All in all, neither homepage nor `/components.html` contain any relevant parts that could help us compromising the web server.
-But maybe there are other hidden resources, which we will try to enumerate with `gobuster`.
+Maybe there are hidden resources?
+We will try to enumerate those with `gobuster`.

 ```
 > gobuster dir -u http://creative.thm -w /usr/share/wordlists/dirb/common.txt